|

 Inkjet print and cut may not make sense, but if you pair

-1204, with an optical printer, you get print and cut
+or 1614 with an optical cutter, you get print and cut

 with the added advantage of being able to print while